pojntfx/multiplex/README.md

 ## Overview

-Vintangle is an app to watch torrents together, similar to how Netflix and Amazon Prime provide a watch party service.
+Vintangle is an app to watch torrents together, providing an experience similar to Apple's [SharePlay](https://support.apple.com/en-us/HT212823) and Amazon's [Prime Video Watch Party](https://www.amazon.com/adlp/watchparty).

 It enables you to ...